steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

    .. figure:: ../../data/how-to/fine-tuning-llms/profiling-perfetto-ui.png

-      The above transactions denote the CPU activities that launches GPU kernels.
+      The upper section shows transactions denoting the CPU activities that launch GPU kernels.
-      The bottom transaction is the actual GPU activities where GPU processes the resnet18 inferences layer by layer.
+      The lower section shows the actual GPU activities where the GPU processes the ``resnet18`` inferences layer by layer.

 ROCm profiling tools
 ====================